-This competency-based course focuses on both language development and life skills.
-Integrated language skills will help students access community resources, prepare them for the workplace and introduce them to life learning opportunities.
-Students will also develop critical thinking skills .
+This course focuses on developing intermediate-level listening, speaking, reading and writing language skills.
+It also involves competency-based learning to help students access community resources, prepare them for the workplace and introduce them to lifelong learning opportunities.
 (Apportionment)

 ESL Multiskills